Secure Endpoints¶

 from dataclasses import dataclass

-from delivery.http.auth.jwt import JWTAuthFactory
+from fastdjango.core.authentication.delivery.fastapi.auth import JWTAuthFactory

 @dataclass(kw_only=True)

-class ProductController(TransactionController):
+class ProductController(BaseAsyncController):

 _product_service: ProductService